theIvanR/torch-on-clunkers/README.md

 Steps to build (very ugly, work in progress)

 0: Install all the same tools, except cuda 11.7 (and if you want a newer cudnn).
 Important, with cuda 11.7/11.8 and cc35: Install toolkit and Plugin, NOT DRIVER!!
 Once installed, run the patch cmake min ONLY.
+Next, install dependencies from txt file

 1: Run the builder (note, VERY experimental at the moment)
 ```batch